Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Demonstrating the Advantages of Censored Quantile Regression

 \subsection{Non-censored vs. Censored Quantile Regression}

 Let us first show that the predictive quality of Quantile Regression Neural Networks can improve by accounting for data censorship.
-For this, we use some common synthetic baseline datasets, as in \citet*{yu2007bayesian}, where the latent variable is
+We use the same synthetic baseline datasets as in~\cite{yu2007bayesian}, as they consider a censored parametric Bayesian model, where the latent variable is

 where $x_0 = 1 \,, x_1 \in \{-1, 1\} \,, x_2 \in \mathbb{R}$ and the noise $\varepsilon$ follows some distribution with $0$ mean.
 Left-censorship occurs at zero, so that we observe